csc-training/elements-of-hpc/parallel-computing-concepts/basic-idea.md

 How a problem is split into smaller subtasks depends fully on the problem.
-There exists various paradigms and programming approaches on how to do this and in the next step we will discuss some of them in more detail.
+There exists various paradigms and programming approaches on how to do this and in the [next step](concepts.md) we will discuss some of them in more detail.

-FIXME: link to the next step (above)

 # Example: How to compute a sum in parallel?